-The Transport Strategy seeks to deliver an effective transport system that caters for the needs of a wide variety of users including businesses, commuters, visitors, shoppers, families, the old and the young, and people with disabilities.
-To do this it is essential to understand the user (People), where the user wants to travel to (Place), and why they want to travel (Purpose).

-This is the first step in designing the transport system that will help to implement movement in the Borough.
-This LTP applies this approach and shows how we will deliver a transport system that is fit for purpose and future proof.

-Diagram 1 presents a diagrammatic representation of the key themes and processes involved in developing LTP3.
+- 1.10 The Transport Strategy seeks to deliver an effective transport system that caters for the needs of a wide variety of users including businesses, commuters, visitors, shoppers, families, the old and the young, and people with disabilities.
+To do this it is essential to understand the user (People), where the user wants to travel to (Place), and why they want to travel (Purpose). - 1.11 This is the first step in designing the transport system that will help to implement movement in the Borough.
+This LTP applies this approach and shows how we will deliver a transport system that is fit for purpose and future proof. - 1.12 Diagram 1 presents a diagrammatic representation of the key themes and processes involved in developing LTP3.
 The first process was to develop the Strategy, which was informed by a range of wide policies and objectives and included a consultation process.
-This was closely followed by development of the Implementation Plan which was informed by the Strategy.

-The chart below shows how the People, Place, Purpose concept determines how we make our transport mode decisions.
-It is important to understand this logic process if we are going to influence behaviours to increase the use of sustainable modes.

-LTP3 Evidence Base LTP3 Strategy

-A thriving and sustainable local economy in the Borough

-Reduce Congestion.

-Use of Sustainable Modes

-& Public Transport.

-Better Managed Vehicle Parking.

-Network Maintenance.

-Sustainable Transport to

-support Regeneration.

-London Southend Airport.

-Freight Distribution.

-Support for Business &

-Tourism & Transport

-Development to

-enhance Public Realm.

-Minimise environmental impact, promote sustainability for a greener Borough

-Reduce Co2 emissions.

-Increase resilience at the transport network due to Climate change.

-Maintain air quality.

-Make use of technology.

-Protect and Enhance the Natural & built environment.

-A safer Borough

-Support safety

-partnerships.

-Road safety engineering

-and enforcement.

-Education, training &

-publicity.

-Maintenance of highway

-infrastructure.

-Reduce inequalities in health and wellbeing, and a more accessible Borough

-Access to healthcare.

-North/South accessibility.

-Walking cycling &

-physical activity.

-All Public Transport is fully

-accessible by 2017.

-Quality of door to door

-travel.

-LTP3 Implementation Plan

-Action A - Better Sustainable Transport & Mobility Management Action B - Better Networks and Traffic Management Schemes
+This was closely followed by development of the Implementation Plan which was informed by the Strategy. - 1.13 The chart below shows how the People, Place, Purpose concept determines how we make our transport mode decisions.
+It is important to understand this logic process if Southend-on-Sea Local Transport Plan 3 Our Strategy for Transport 2011/12 2025/26 revised January 2015 we are going to influence behaviours to increase the use of sustainable modes.

+People - Place - Purpose

+Diagram I: Local Transport Plan 3 (LTP 3) Programme

+(Cycling & Walking)

+Co-ordinated Marketing Communication

+Electric Vehicles

+Rapid Transit

+Management Plan

+Improved Street work Co-ordination

+Public Realm/ Streetscene

+Bus Priority

+Road Safety

+Operators

+Health/NHS/Police/Fire Services

+Internal Council Partnerships

+European Partnerships

+Cycle Southend

+Circuit Television (CCTV)

+Urban Traffic Management Control (UTMC)

+Traffic Control Centre Safety Cameras

+Action B - Better Networks and Traffic Management Schemes